 Moods can shift rapidly from happiness to anger, sadness, or irritability during a manic episode.
 The symptoms are severe enough to cause problems at work or in one’s personal life.
 A person experiencing a manic episode may not know they are ill and may not want to seek treatment.

-A hypomanic episode has similar symptoms to a manic episode, but lasts only four days or less.
-It does not cause as severe problems in one's work or personal life.
+A hypomanic episode has similar symptoms to a manic episode.
+It lasts for at least four days, with symptoms present most of the day nearly every day of the episode.
+Generally, a hypomanic episode does not cause as severe of problems in one's work or personal life as a manic episode.

 - trouble concentrating